Replicate Multiple DB2 Accounts

 In the Java version, place the IBM Data Server Driver JAR in the www\WEB-INF\lib\ folder for this application.

 CData Sync enables you to control replication with a point-and-click interface and with SQL queries.
-To configure a replication, navigate to the Jobs tab and click Add Job.
+For each replication you wish to configure, navigate to the Jobs tab and click Add Job.
 Select the Source and Destination for your replication.

 Replicate Entire Tables

-To replicate an entire table, click Add Tables in the Tables section, choose the table(s) you wish to replicate, and click Add Selected Tables.
+To replicate an entire table, navigate to the Task tab in the Job, click Add Tasks, choose the table(s) from the list of DB2 tables you wish to replicate into SQLite, and click Add Tasks again.

 Customize Your Replication